Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Feature Specification

 Several previous studies also evaluated features that were specific to the attachment and spreading phases of growth.
 In particular, some researchers found that certain cell lines ``peaked higher" and ``increased more rapidly" during these initial stages of growth~\cite{heijink2010characterisation,park2009electrical}.
 Additional remarks are very limited as the majority of prior studies concentrated less on attachment and spreading and more on confluence behavior.

 The statistical analysis involved in these studies focused on $t$-tests and $F$-tests to look for significant differences in a feature's mean value across populations of interest.
-For example, when Opp et al. (2009) considered whether a particular cell population inoculated with varying degrees of a cytotoxin had differing mean $R_b$ values for each dosage level, the authors performed Student's $t$-test for two samples with unequal variance, for pairs of dosages, such as 5 $\mu$M versus 10 $\mu$M of cytotoxin~\cite{opp2009use}.
-Another example came from the comparison of cancerous and noncancerous cells, in which an $F$-test was conducted to assess the probability of the two cell lines coming from the same distribution, given the means and variances of their power slopes $\beta$~\cite{lovelady2007distinguishing}.
+For example, when one group considered whether a particular cell population inoculated with varying degrees of a cytotoxin had differing mean $R_b$ values for each dosage level, they performed Student's $t$-test for two samples with unequal variance, for pairs of dosages, such as 5 $\mu$M versus 10 $\mu$M of cytotoxin~\cite{opp2009use}.
+Another example came from the comparison of cancerous and noncancerous cells, in which an $F$-test was conducted to assess the likelihood of the two cell lines coming from the same distribution, given the means and variances of their power slopes $\beta$~\cite{lovelady2007distinguishing}.